French CEFR Levels Explained: A1, A2, B1, B2 and C1

 - Talk about plans using the near future

 Move from A2 to B1: Read short articles or graded readers, speak in full sentences daily, and write short opinion paragraphs each week.
+Add the imperfect tense (imparfait) to describe what used to happen or set the scene — this is the key grammar unlock between A2 and B1.

 B1 French

 Who it is for: Learners who can handle most daily situations and express ideas with some detail.
+B1 is the threshold of genuine independent use — you can get by in France without relying on English.

 What you should know:

-- Present, perfect, imperfect, conditional and simple future
+- Present, perfect, imperfect, conditional and simple future tenses

 - Paraphrasing strategies when vocabulary is missing